hayleyantczak/hayleyantczak.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a junior at Stanford University pursuing a B.S. in Computer Science with a concentration in Artificial Intelligence.
+Hi!
+My name is Hayley, and I am a junior at Stanford University pursuing a B.S. in Computer Science with a concentration in Artificial Intelligence.
 This site is still under construction :)

 <!--
 Bio/introduction Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.